Euretina Exam Information

 • Recommendation letter in the format provided (you must use the recommendation letter template, which you can download here)

-You must pass the MCQ section to be invited to sit the viva voce.
+1. PART I (MCQs) will be conducted online on Monday June 8th 2026, You must pass the MCQ section to be invited to sit the viva voce.

 If you do not pass PART I, you will be given an option:

-1. You can apply to resit the exam in 2025.
-There will be an administrative fee of €150.
-This will commute your registration for the Euretina Congress in 2025.
-Therefore, you will have to pay for registration for the 24th Euretina Congress (2024) in Barcelona
+1. You can apply to resit the exam in 2027 (if you are not already a resit for 2026).
+There will be an administrative fee (currently €300).
+This will commute your registration for the Congress in 2027.
+Therefore, you will have to pay for registration for the 26th Euretina Congress (2026) in Vienna.

 Recommended Reading